7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 How Accurate Are Food Tracking Apps?

 Accuracy depends on database quality and your portion logging.
-Staff-verified databases (MyNetDiary, Cronometer) deliver the most reliable data, both drawing from research-grade sources like USDA FoodData Central.
-MyNetDiary provides the larger verified collection (2M+ vs. 1.1M) and more nutrients (108 vs. 84).
-Crowdsourced databases may have duplicates and errors -- a systematic review of dietary self-monitoring confirms that tracking accuracy directly impacts weight-loss outcomes.
-Even the best food log app is only as accurate as your portion estimates -- a food scale helps regardless.
-Read our deep dive into why database quality matters more than size.
+Staff-verified databases (MyNetDiary, Cronometer) deliver the most reliable data, both drawing from research-grade sources like USDA FoodData Central and the University of Minnesota Nutrition Coordinating Center (NCC).
+The former provides the larger verified collection (2M+ vs. 1.1M) and more nutrients (108 vs. 92), making it the stronger choice for detailed micronutrient intake tracking.
+Crowdsourced databases may have duplicates and errors — a systematic review of dietary self-monitoring confirms that tracking accuracy directly impacts weight-loss outcomes.
+Even the best food log app is only as accurate as your portion size estimates — a food scale helps regardless.

-Use this table to quickly compare the best food tracker app options at a glance.
+Use this table to quickly compare the top food tracker apps at a glance.

 Feature MyNetDiary MyFitnessPal Cronometer Lose It!
 Noom MacroFactor Yazio